Weather update: Mumbaikars wake up to sunny skies and humid climate; IMD predicts light to moderate rainfall

 When there is a high tide during the rainy season, it becomes difficult for the flooded water to recede.
 Low tide helps floodwaters in the city to find an outlet to enter the seas.

-Meanwhile, IMD last week said the country received "normal" rainfall during the four-month Southwest Monsoon season from June to September.

-The IMD said the Northeast Monsoon which brings rainfall to southern states from October to December is likely to be normal.

-IMD Director General Mrutyunjay Mohapatra said conditions are very likely to be favourable for the commencement of withdrawal of the Southwest Monsoon from some parts of northwest India from around October 6.
+Meanwhile, IMD said that the withdrawal of the Southwest Monsoon commenced on Wednesday and it receded from some parts of West Rajasthan and adjoining Gujarat.

-This is the second most delayed withdrawal of the Southwest Monsoon since 1960.
-Monsoon withdrawal from northwest India in 2019 started on October 9, R K Jenamani, senior forecaster with the National Weather Forecasting Centre of the IMD, said.
+This is the second-most delayed withdrawal of the Southwest Monsoon since 1975.
+Monsoon withdrawal from northwest India in 2019 started on October 9, according to R K Jenamani, senior forecaster with the National Weather Forecasting Centre of the IMD.

 This is for the third consecutive year that the country has recorded rainfall in the normal or above normal category.
 Rainfall was above normal in 2019 and 2020.